Chabachib/Spam-NoSpam-Detection-Using-BERT/README.md

 - **Model Inference:** The encoded text is passed through the trained BERTClassifier, which processes the input and generates a set of logits (unnormalized probabilities) for each class.

 - **Class Mapping:** The predicted logits are converted to class indices using torch.max, and the class index is mapped to its corresponding label: "spam" for index 1 and "ham" for index 0.

+### 5. Parameters
+- `bert_model_name:` The pre-trained BERT model to use (bert-base-uncased).
+- `num_classes:` Number of output classes (2: spam and ham).
+- `max_length:` Maximum length for truncating/padding text inputs (128 tokens).
+- `batch_size:` Batch size for training and evaluation (16).
+- `num_epochs:` Number of training epochs (4).
+- `learning_rate:` Learning rate for the optimizer (2e-5).

+### 6. Workflow
+- The dataset is split into training and validation sets using train_test_split.
+- SpamClassificationDataset converts text and labels into a format compatible with BERT.
+- The BERTClassifier is initialized and moved to the appropriate device (CPU or GPU).
+- The model is trained for 4 epochs.
+- After each epoch, the validation accuracy and classification report are printed.
+- The classification report includes precision, recall, and F1-score for both classes.

+### 7. Results
+Achieved validation accuracy above 99% after the first epoch, which remains consistent across all epochs.
+Classification Report:
+- `Class 0 (Ham):` Very high precision, recall, and F1-scores (close to 1.00).
+- `Class 1 (Spam):` Slightly lower recall (e.g., 0.95–0.97) but overall strong performance.

 ## 🚀 Installation